Hezbollah military activities: Accusations of suicide attacks and kidnappings

 Hezbollah has been accused of committing a number of attacks and kidnappings.
 Between 1982 and 1986, in the midst of the Lebanese Civil War, 36 suicide attacks were made in Lebanon against American, French, Lebanese, and Israeli targets by 41 people of different religions and political ideologies, killing 659 people.
 Hezbollah has been accused of some or all of these attacks, but responsibility is disputed, and Hezbollah has denied being involved in any of them.

 These attacks included the April 1983 U.S. Embassy bombing, the attempted bombing of an Israeli airplane in Panama, the 1983 Beirut barracks bombing, and a spate of attacks on IDF troops and SLA militiamen in southern Lebanon.
 The period also saw the hijacking of TWA Flight 847 in 1985, and the Lebanon hostage crisis from 1982 to 1992.

 Outside of Lebanon, Hezbollah has been accused of the 1992 Israeli Embassy attack in Buenos Aires, and the 1994 AMIA bombing of a Jewish cultural centre, both in Argentina.
-According to Hassan Nasrallah, however, Hezbollah refused any participation in operations outside Lebanese and Israeli lands before 2008.
+According to Hassan Nasrallah, Hezbollah refused any participation in operations outside Lebanese and Israeli lands before 2008.

 Singapore accused Hezbollah of recruiting Singaporeans in a failed 1990s plot to attack U.S. and Israeli ships in the Singapore Straits.